herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Lifecycle System/Document Lifecycle-Driven Invalidation System.md

 4. **Trackers → EnhancedDependencyTracker**

     - For each mutation, dependency tracking is consulted to figure out which additional elements might be affected (e.g., through inheritance or variable usage)
-5. **InvalidationManager → DocumentLifecycleManager**
+5. **InvalidationManager → LifecycleManager**

-    - The `InvalidationManager` updates the `DocumentLifecycleManager` about the document’s “dirty” states
+    - The `InvalidationManager` updates the `LifecycleManager` about the document's "dirty" states
-6. **DocumentLifecycleManager → SchedulingService / UpdateScheduler**
+6. **LifecycleManager → SchedulingService / UpdateScheduler**

-    - The `DocumentLifecycleManager` requests style/layout updates at the appropriate time
+    - The `LifecycleManager` requests style/layout updates at the appropriate time
     - The `SchedulingService` decides how and when these updates should be processed (immediate, deferred, throttled, etc.)
-7. **SchedulingService → StyleComputationEngine / LayoutEngine**
+7. **SchedulingService → StyleEngine / LayoutEngine**

     - When the scheduled time arrives, style or layout recalculation is triggered
     - Only affected elements (as identified by the trackers) are updated
-8. **StyleComputationEngine / LayoutEngine → Cache**
+8. **StyleEngine / LayoutEngine → Cache**

     - Newly computed results are cached
     - `EnhancedDependencyTracker` is updated with any new or removed dependencies